Physics at the Large Hadron Collider

 Introductory and topical talks about the physics topics at the Large Hadron Collider (LHC) including

-The experiments at the Large Hadron Collider
+- the experiments at the Large Hadron Collider (LHC),

-Particle identification with the ATLAS detector at the LHC
+- particle identification with the ATLAS detector at the LHC

-- independently study a selected topic of modern physics in depth and present it comprehensively in English language.
+4. have the ability to independently study a selected topic of modern physics in depth and present it comprehensively in English language.

 Courses, Learning and Teaching Methods and Literature